 Rights.[User Name] = SYSTEM_USER

 3. Paste your code into the window.
-In the Name as in script field enter the name of the script as it is in the view code.
+In the Name as in script, the field enters the name of the script as it is in the view code.
 Once finished click OK.

 At this point deploy and execute all modified objects in your project.
-One way to do this is to click on the top-most node and select Deploy and Execute Modified Tables and Views.
+One way to do this is to click on the top-most node and select Deploy and Execute.

 We now need to grant our users access to the view.

 Using SQL Server Management Studio, create a SQL Server login for the user(s).

 Using SQL Server Management Studio, create a user in the data warehouse.
 Click User Mapping and then tick the box for your data warehouse (in this example it is named JetNavDwh).
 Grant access to the public role.